openstack/stevedore/docs/source/tutorial/creating_plugins.rst

 .. literalinclude:: ../../../stevedore/example/setup.py
    :language: python
-   :linenos:
-   :emphasize-lines: 38-44
    :prepend: # stevedore/example/setup.py

-The important lines are 38-44.
-The ``entry_points`` argument to :func:`setup` is a dictionary mapping the namespace for the plugins to a list of their definitions.
+The important lines are near the bottom where the ``entry_points`` argument to :func:`setup` is set.
+The value is a dictionary mapping the namespace for the plugins to a list of their definitions.
 Each item in the list should be a string with ``name = module:importable`` where *name* is the user-visible name for the plugin, *module* is the Python import reference for the module, and *importable* is the name of something that can be imported from inside the module.

 .. literalinclude:: ../../../stevedore/example/setup.py
    :language: python